Adversarially Robust PAC Learnability of Real-Valued Functions: Discussion

 \section{Discussion}

 In this paper, we studied the robustness of real-valued functions to test time attacks.
-We showed that finite fat-shattering is sufficient for learnability.
-We proved upper bounds for the $\eta$-ball robust loss and the robust $\ell_p$ loss in the realizable and agnostic settings.
-We also showed that convex classes are properly learnable.
-We leave several interesting open questions for a future research. \begin{itemize}[leftmargin=0.7cm] \item It would be interesting to study whether there is an inherent sample complexity gap between proper and improper learning algorithms for learning convex classes.
-We showed that our improper learner \cref{alg:improper-robust-learner} requires much less samples than \cref{alg:robust-learner}. \item An important future directions is to understand the sample complexity for agnostic regression.
-The main challenge is that for the $\ell_p$ loss we cannot have boosting algorithm, and so a different approach should be taken. \item We showed that the fat-shattering dimension is sufficient.
+We showed that finite fat-shattering is sufficient for learnability. we proved sample complexity for learning with the general $\ell_p$ losses and improved it for the $\ell_1$ loss.
+We also studied a model of regression with a cutoff loss.
+We proved sample complexity in realizable and agnostic settings.
+We leave several interesting open questions for future research. (i) Improve the upper bound for learning with $\ell_p$ robust loss (if possible) and show a lower bound.
+There might be a gap between sample complexities of different values of $p$.
+More specifically, what is the sample complexity for learning with $\ell_2$ robust loss? (ii) We showed that the fat-shattering dimension is a sufficient condition.
 What is a necessary condition?
-In the binary-valued case, we know that having a finite $\VC$ is not necessary. \item To what extent can we benefit from unlabeled samples for learning real-valued functions?
-This question was considered by \citet{attias2022characterization} for binary function classes, where they showed that the labeled sample complexity can be arbitrarily smaller compared to the fully-supervised setting. \item In this work we focused on the statistical aspect of robustly learn real-valued functions.
-It would be interesting to explore the computational aspect as well. \end{itemize}
+In the binary-valued case, we know that having a finite $\VC$ is not necessary. (iii) To what extent can we benefit from unlabeled samples for learning real-valued functions?
+This question was considered by \citet{attias2022characterization} for binary function classes, where they showed that the labeled sample complexity can be arbitrarily smaller compared to the fully-supervised setting. (iv) In this work we focused on the statistical aspect of robustly learning real-valued functions.
+It would be interesting to explore the computational aspect as well.